 The Janet Frame Literary Trust is registered as a Charitable Organisation by the New Zealand Charities Commission, and has been approved as a donee organisation.

-Janet Frame is published in the English language by Virago Press, Bloodaxe Books and Bloomsbury Books in the UK, by Counterpoint Press and George Braziller in the USA, by Text Publishing, Random House Australia and Wilkins Farago in Australia, and by Text Publishing, Random House NZ and Penguin NZ in New Zealand.
+Janet Frame is published in the English language by Virago Press, Bloodaxe Books and Bloomsbury Books in the UK, by Counterpoint Press and George Braziller in the USA, by Text Publishing, Random House Australia and Wilkins Farago in Australia, and by Text Publishing and Penguin Random House in New Zealand.
 See the Current Editions page for details of books in print.
-For foreign language publishers please see the Bibliography page.

 The Janet Frame Literary Trust owns Janet Frame's copyright, oversees publishing and permissions, and administers the Janet Frame Literary Awards.
 All major decisions concerning Janet Frame's rights and legacy are made by the Board of Trustees.